An exciting

 In one of the squares of the outer quadrangle has been planted a fine young mulberry tree … Given freedom from drastic damage there is no reason why it should not live to see Hampton Grammar School three centuries older than it is now is.

-The School Archives are the guardian of its collective memory, aiming to preserve and develop to the best possible professional standards, a collection of material relating to the history of Hampton School both as a separate institution and in relation to education generally, and to the School’s position within the local community.
+Hampton School boasts over 460 years of history, and the School Archives are the guardian of its collective memory, aiming to preserve and develop to the best possible professional standards, a collection of material relating to the history of Hampton both as a separate institution and in relation to education generally, and to the School’s position within the local community.

-Approaches to the Archives should in the first instance always be made in writing to the Alumi Office, either by e-mail to alumni@hamptonschool.org.uk or letter, addressed to The Archivist at the School.
+For all archive requests or enquiries, please contact the Alumni Office, either by e-mail to archives@hamptonschool.org.uk or letter, addressed to The Archivist at the School.
 The Archives Policy (covering Access and Accessions) is linked below.

 Archives Administration